yihwanggeun/research-portfolio/src/content/paper-reviews/CUrator - An Efficient LLM Execution Engine with Optimized Integration of CUDA Libraries.md

 ---
-title: 'CUrator: Efficient LLM Execution Engine'
+title: "CUrator: Efficient LLM Execution Engine"
-description: 'An analysis of CUrator, an engine that optimizes LLM execution by integrating and tuning CUDA libraries like CUTLASS and cuBLAS.'
+description: "An analysis of CUrator, an engine that optimizes LLM execution by integrating and tuning CUDA libraries like CUTLASS and cuBLAS."
 date: 2024-06-16
 technologies: ['LLM', 'CUDA', 'System Architecture', 'Compilers']
+pdf: "/research-portfolio/papers/CUrator.pdf"

 ---